-- Bicycles: What your friend doesn't realize is that this stock is tied to an economic cycle, which is about to swing in the opposite direction.
-They bought the stock when demand was high and the stock price had inflated rapidly.
-It may be that demand will soon wane and the price is going to deflate like a leaky tire.
+- Bicycles: What your friend doesn't realize is that these stocks are tied to an economic cycle, which is about to swing in the opposite direction.
+They bought the stocks when demand was high, and the stock prices had inflated rapidly.
+It may be that demand will soon wane, and the prices will deflate like a leaky tire.

-- Great, but late: Your friend is right about the stock; it is great.
-Unfortunately, the market has bid up the price past the point where you can realistically expect to make any money.
+- Great, but late: Your friend is right about the stocks; they are great.
+Unfortunately, the market has bid up the prices past the point where you can realistically expect to make any money.
 It is the "buying high" part of the equation that results in losses (buy high and sell low).

-There are two parts to making a good investment decision (assuming your goal is to hold the stock in your portfolio for some period).
+There are two parts to making a good investment decision (assuming that your goal is to hold the stock in your portfolio for some period).
 The first part is to identify a company with a sound business and good prospects for future growth.

 The second part is to identify a price that makes sense for where the company is and where it is going.
 You have to pay for both.
 The trick is to not pay too much for either.
 Although there are numerous formulas to help you determine current and future value, figuring out the right price to pay for stock remains as much art as science.
 However, part of learning to invest in stocks is developing a feel for what makes sense.

 Take a Pass